Fran3x/FPL_Model/concept.md

 To do:
 - extending data to previous seasons
-- adjust xP for bonus
 - force model to learn xP - avg Points
 - try linear model
-- price, transfers out/in as predictors
 - compare old and new dataset and model
 - streamlit - stats tab
 - fill dataset with 0 min matches